 Browsing 90 - 100 results of 378 programs for subject - General Science

+Music by Wayne Grim.
+With the successful landing of the Curiosity rover on Mars, history is made again.
+Photos and data are already coming back from the rover, and we are excited to share them with you.
+Join Exploratorium scientists as they interpret the information received thus far from the new Mars mission!
+The new Mars rover, Curiosity, successfully landed on the planet Mars at 10:31pm PDT!
+Join the Exploratorium crew for a very special online-only live webcast as we watched the final descent of the rover to Mars.
+Along with our own expert scientists, we share footage from NASA TV of the control room at the Jet Propulsion Laboratory.
+Mission on Mars begins now!
 The time has come!
 The Curiosity rover will be landing on the planet Mars on August 5, 2012.
 The Exploratorium crew did a special live webcast from the museum floor at our evening program for adults, called After Dark.
 Join us as we get the lowdown on the Mars mission!
 The Exploratorium is more than a science museum.
 It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
 An estimated 180 million people play with our creations in museums around the globe and online.
 The Exploratorium is made up of scientists, artists, teachers and tinkerers.
 It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Cheer on the competitors in this zany science cook-off, where teachers compete before a live webcast audience for the sought-after title, "Iron Science Teacher."
 On the cliffs above San Francisco's Ocean Beach perches a landmark observatory—a giant camera obscura.
 Step inside with Robert Tacchetto and see how this centuries-old technology creates enchanting images of the outside world.